 Kom ombo temple was built 180 years ago (B.C)by the Ptolemaic dynasty during the Roman invasion, what's so special about the temple of Kom ombo that it stands right on the river bank between Edfu and Aswan which makes it a wonderful stop station for Nile cruises and a main highlight of Aswan attractions .the temple is dedicated to two gods, Sobek the crocodile god and Haroeris (the falcon god Horus), it is weird for any Egyptian temple to be set up for two gods ,it's just unusual to have double dedication.
-Travel to Egypt agency has already provided Egypt travel packages that include Kom ombo temple visits.
+Travel to Egypt agency has already provided Egypt tours that include Kom ombo temple visits.

 The history of kom ombo temple